 Who is your favorite guitarist?
 Stupid question right?
-The answer has got to be two names – Dave Murray and Adrian Smith.
-Read on for our celebration of classic era Iron Maiden guitar playing.
+The answer has got to be two names: Dave Murray and Adrian Smith.
+With this chapter in our study of Iron Maiden history we celebrate the guitar playing of Maiden’s classic era.

 1982 and 1983 saw the coming to Maiden of singer Bruce Dickinson and drummer Nicko McBrain, momentous occasions in Maiden history which you can read all about here: